A collection of noteworthy sights and things I experienced in the westernmost region of France.

 All the transportation forms I tried here turned out superb, from natural trails to modern infrastructure.

-The next contributing piece to the good sensation while in the local cities is the way they treat public greenery.
-Even some dull parking lot has a well-taken-care-of flowerbed.
+The next contributing piece to local cities' good impressions is how they treat public greenery.
+Even a dull parking lot had a well-taken-care-of flowerbed.

-When the greenery links with the cool structures mentioned above, it makes a fab package.
+When the greenery links with the cool structures mentioned above, it made a fab package.

 Speaking of the public greenery, it's common to see folks having a picnic on the grass.
 It should be a no-brainer, but many countries I visited had parks meant only to be looked at, prohibiting walking outside the designated corridors.
 So, I appreciate the way it is here.